meteatamel/knative-tutorial/docs/scheduledeventing.md

 # Scheduled service

-In this sample, we'll take a look at how to call a service on a schedule with CronJob event source in Knative Eventing.
+In this sample, we'll take a look at how to call a service on a schedule in Knative Eventing.

 ## Consumer

 For the event consumer, we can use the Event Display service in [Hello World Eventing](helloworldeventing.md) sample.
 Go through the steps mentioned there to create and deploy the Event Display service.

 ## Ping event source - Service sink